davesteele/mp3tom4b/README.md

 * Book "year", the year of publication.
 * Book "coverPath", the path to JPEG or PNG cover art.
 This can be left blank.
 * Book "author".
 * The "title" of each chapter.
+Leave this blank to omit a chapter title for a particular MP3 file.

 Also, re-sort the chapters, if necessary.
 Note that JSON is a machine-readable format - be careful with the formatting.